zhengjilai/Raft-based-Distributed-Lock/README.md

 ## Service Configuration
 <h3 id="configuration"></h3>
-A config file is required when starting the distributed lock node, both for local deployment and docker deployment.
+Config file is required when starting the distributed lock node, both for local deployment and docker deployment.

 ### Location of config file

-For **local deployment**, file config locates in `$PROJECT_DIR/config/config.yaml`.
+For **local deployment**, file config is placed at `$PROJECT_DIR/config/config.yaml`.

 For **docker deployment**, the file config should exist as `/srv/gopath/src/github.com/dlock_raft/config/config.yaml` in the docker container.